lgrqvst/lgrqvst.com-hugo/content/page/contact/index.md

 headerimage_credit_url: https://unsplash.com/photos/xp8Mxk-HApU
 ---

-If you want to get in touch, you can find me on social media, or you can use this handy form.
+If you want to get in touch, you can find me on social media (links in the footer), or you can use this handy form.
 <!--more-->

 {{< formspree-form >}}